caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/02-lesson.md

 - **Scope creep** is what happens when you ignore feature prioritization and product market fit.
 - This is the death of projects.

-**How to Prioritize Features**

-- Create a 2-by-2 matrix with Priorities and Impact as your x and y axes.

-- Write your favorite 8-10 ideas on sticky notes.

-- Arrange sticky notes by priority and impact, factoring in your user persona.

-> Pause long enough for a few questions to arise.
->

 ## SLIDE 29
 Review MoSCoW